 The top 10% of incoming first-year students are invited to apply to USD's Honors Program.
 These students achieve the highest high school grade point averages and scholastic aptitude test scores upon entering USD.
 Honors applicants are expected to have an active interest in their own education and an appreciation for academic challenges.

-In evaluating the records of high-school seniors, the office of admissions and the Director of the Honors Program seek to choose those students who have the ability and motivation to achieve in the Program.
+In evaluating the records of high school seniors, we seek to choose students who have the ability and motivation to excel in the Honors Program.
 Attention is paid to those who will most benefit from the Honors curriculum.
 Involvement in community, school, and leadership activities, and evidence of a sustained desire to do excellent academic work are the most important indicators of a potential Honors student's ability to succeed in the Program.
-The above are used as guidelines, not absolute criteria in selection of Honors students.
+The above are used as guidelines, not absolute criteria, in selection of Honors students.
 Each applicant is reviewed to recognize individual strengths.

-Freshmen who do not enter the program in the fall semester can apply for mid-year admission to the Honors Program.
+Students who do not enter the program in the fall semester can apply for mid-year admission to the Honors Program.
 The most important criteria for admission will be the student's academic record at USD.
-Students will generally not be admitted to the program after their freshman year, unless satisfactory arrangements can be made to insure that they will be able to complete the Honors curriculum by May of their senior year.
+Students will generally not be admitted to the program after their third semester, unless satisfactory arrangements can be made to ensure that they will be able to complete the Honors curriculum by May of their senior year.
 For more information on mid-year admission requirements, please contact email@example.com.

 Frequently Asked Questions

 The 25 units taken in the Honors curriculum generally fit into a student's Core curriculum, and in some instances, one's major or minor.
 Therefore, Honors classes are not considered "extra" classes.
 Further, the Honors Program is open to students from all majors.

 Will being in the Honors Program hurt my grade point average?

 Most students do at least as well in their Honors courses as in their regular classes, and they find many of the Honors courses among the best they have taken at USD.